Implement column mapping in your SaaS

 What is CSV column mapping?

 It’s the process of aligning incoming column headers from a CSV file to your internal schema.
-For example, mapping “Full Name” to a first_name and last_name split.
+For example, mapping “Full Name” to first_name and last_name.

 What does schema mapping involve?